Broughton Amateur Football Club to hold 75th anniversary dinner at Ashton and Lea Golf Club in Preston

 In 1947 a few lads from a local village joined together for a game of football and from that the Broughton Amateurs was formed, which gradually became a powerful force in the Lancashire Amateur League during the 1960’s, 70’s and 80’s, with support and coaching from PNE former players Tom Finney, Tommy Thompson and Eddie Brown.

-Former players will be able to enjoy golf in the afternoon and a Celebration Dinner in the Clubhouse before the presentations.
-Former players Trevor Lafferty, Tommy Taylor and current Club Chairman Doug Birch are hoping that as many past and present players, wives and ladies can meet each other again at the golf club to celebrate the occasion.
+Former players Trevor Lafferty, Tommy Taylor and current Club Chairman Doug Birch are hoping that as many past and present players attend to celebrate the occasion.

 For more information visit the website at www.broughtonfc.co.uk.